daniloradosavljevic/setupexecleaner-py/README.md

 - ✅ Recursively scans directories
 - ✅ Detects `.exe` and `.msi` files with installation-related names
 - ✅ Displays file paths and sizes in MB
-- ✅ Asks for confirmation before deletion
+- ✅ Offers multiple deletion options: all, selective, or cancel
-- ✅ Logs deletion success and errors
+- ✅ Logs deletion results and handles permission errors gracefully

 ---